iauker01/InterFact/Design/UseCases.md

     - The Dispatcher uses the information received from the system to advise first responders on the quickest and most efficient route.

--UC 2: A first responder sees that an intersection in their driving route has become blocked and changes routes.
+- UC 2: A first responder sees that an intersection in their driving route has become blocked and changes routes.
   - BR1
   - First Responder
   - Flow: